-Pursuant to OP 5 of D.21-02-028, the utilities are authorized to submit a Tier 2 advice letter to make the tariff changes needed to adjust balancing accounts to implement that decision, with the effective date of the tariff modifications being December 28, 2020.
-PG&E's advice letter will propose that a new subaccount be added to the NSGBA for the agreements that will recover the net costs and benefits associated with these contracts through the NSGC.
+Pursuant to OP 5 of D.21-02-028, the utilities are authorized to file a Tier 2 advice letter to make the tariff changes needed to adjust balancing account to implement that decision, with the effective date of the tariff modifications being December 28, 2020.
+PG&E's advice letter will propose that a new subaccount be added to the NSGBA for the import energy contracts, that will recover the net costs and benefits associated with these contracts through the NSGC.